How Slack uses Slack

 At Slack we split our teams according to vertical pillars instead:

-- Core: The team who work on Slack as most users know it: the core product
+- Core: the team that works on Slack as most users know it – the core product

-- Enterprise: The team who make sure Slack can be scaled up for big businesses
+- Enterprise: the team that makes sure Slack can be scaled up for big businesses

 Let’s take a closer look at one of these four pillars, the Platform team.